Wolox/karate-bootstrap/README.md

 **test/java/runner** - Here we define the runner thats execute all features in parallel and generate report

-**resources/features/unitary/example.feature** - A feature would describe the current test unitary script which has to be executed. (files .feature of the endpoint ext) goes here
+**resources/features/unit/example.feature** - A feature would describe the current unit test script which has to be executed. (files .feature of the endpoint ext) goes here

 **resources/features/integration/example.feature** - A feature would describe the current test integraton/flows script which has to be executed. (files .feature of the endpoint ext) goes here - **Optional**